GNOME/tinysparql/docs/reference/libtracker-sparql/sparql-and-tracker.md

 other graphs, etc.
 ```

-Tracker defines the default graph to be the union of the unnamed graph
+TinySPARQL defines the default graph to be the union of the unnamed graph
 and all known named graphs.
 Updates without specified graph are still
 performed only on the unnamed graph.